pottendo/pottendo-Pi1541/README.md

   - create new diskimages, use extension to select between .d64 or .g64 formats (.d81 is not supported)
   - create LST files from current directory
   - show icons (.png) if exists for images
+  - script to upload files or directories via commandline
+  - script to mount from an index via commandline, index can be generated
 - Mount Images
   - mount images, LST files
   - image content preview, including D81 images